natritmeyer/countercheck/README.md

 ## Removing the demo

-Countercheck is shipped with demo tests against Spring Petclinic.
-To remove that stuff you need to delete:
+Countercheck ships with demo tests against Spring Petclinic.
+To remove the demo, delete the following:

 * The `/docker-compose.yml` file
 * The `manage-example-spring-petclinic-services` profile from the `pom.xml` file